ay18/chem/README.md

 # Chem - a 3D molecule viewer
-2015 school project
-CS476 (Emerging Platforms)
+2015 Project for CS476 (Emerging Platforms)
 by Stanley Chan and Andy Yee